nitayStain/nitayStain/README.md

 - A self-taught cybersecurity researcher, and an open-source fullstack developer.
 - Average Rock band listener
 - Complete geek & Computer nerd
+- First year in the israeli <a href="https://www.magshimim.cyber.org.il/">Magshimim-Cyber</a> program

 <br><br>